 Under certain circumstances, the DMCA gives copyright holders other ways to seek compensation directly from an Internet host for copyright infringement.
 For example, if an Internet host allows recidivists, or repeat offenders, to continually post copyright infringing material on its site, then the Internet host loses its immunity, even if it follows the investigative procedures mandated by the statute.
 In other words, the DMCA punishes an Internet host for its willful blindness.

 Let’s fast forward from 1998 to my client’s complaint.
-Why did I anticipate that YouTube would swiftly remove the video with pictures of his exams?
+Why did I anticipate that YouTube would swiftly remove the video with pictures of her exams?
 Because the exam is a copyrighted work.
 The copyright vests either with the professor or with her university.
 But either way, it is copyrighted.
 All I did was follow the procedures YouTube maintains for removing copyright infringing material, and voilà, the video with the exams was taken down.
 Let’s be clear here.
 YouTube does not maintain such an efficient process to be nice to copyright holders.
 At least I don’t think so.
 YouTube maintains this process because the DMCA requires compliance with the statute if YouTube wants to maintain its immunity from being sued.

 The CDA In the News